-Pathogen reporting can often be delayed or inaccurate leaving locally trained health professionals unable to diagnose dangerous viruses that present with fever, aches and nausea, all of which are common starting points for Zika, Malaria and the Flu.
+Pathogen reporting can often be delayed or inaccurate, leaving locally trained health professionals unable to diagnose dangerous viruses that present with fever, aches and nausea, which are all common symptoms for Zika, Malaria and the Flu.

 In addition, surveillance of antibiotic resistance generally is neither coordinated nor harmonised, compromising the ability to assess and monitor the situation.”

 Imagine being able to contain an outbreak of a novel virus before it became a global epidemic.